top of page

 Curves

-Curves pose a very dynamic element in the Visual Arts.
+Curves pose a very dynamic element in the Visual Arts and good photography always uses them.
 You can see it in rivers, mountaintops, lakes, trees, flowers, humans, animals, fish, just everywhere.
-Actually, there is nothing that exists in the natural world that is a straight line.
+There is nothing that exists in the natural world that is a straight line.
 In our venture to imitate nature, using curves is a very natural idea, as curves exist everywhere around us.
 Try to find curves formed from lines, or curves implied by the direction of a look or a path in your composition.
 The curves can be simple, waves, etc. There is a special curve, pictured below, that is called Arabesque, which is a commonly used curve, throughout the history of the Visual Arts.

 Examples of curves and the Arabesque